Syria’s Fahad Almasri Continues To Woo Israel – Is He A New Sadat?

 I would like to know more about these Jews supposedly fighting with the opposition forces – where are they from?
 Are they descendants of Syrian Jews who fled Syria for their lives?
 We know that a small number of Israelis joined the Kurds in their fight against ISIS.
 We must wait to verify the truth or myth in the claim that Jews are fighting with the opposition in Syria.

-Kara does not mention it, but there are reports of SANA (Syrian Arab News Agency) having published Almasri’s “roadmap” for peace between Syria and Israel; I have scoured the SANA website in Hebrew and in English and found nothing.
+Kara does not mention it, but there are reports of SANA (Syrian Arab News Agency) having published Almasri’s “roadmap” (link no longer working) for peace between Syria and Israel; I have scoured the SANA website in Hebrew and in English and found nothing.

 Syrian opposition leaders are courting Israel and looking for Israeli support.
 I would love to believe that they are serious.